Nonprofit Investment Management Blog

 How is UPMIFA Different From UMIFA?

-UMIFA, which was adopted by 47 states, was approved by the National Conference of Commissioners on Uniform State Laws in 1972.
 Under UMIFA, organizations were allowed to spend from endowment funds up to the amount of appreciation above the "historic dollar value" (HDV), but could not spend below HDV.
+UPMIFA emphasizes "prudence" by focusing on preserving the original purchasing power of the fund, not just the original dollars contributed to the fund.

 As an example, before UPMIFA was adopted in North Carolina, the North Carolina Symphony had $6.9 million in its endowment.
-In 2009, the organization desperately needed funding, but was unable to spend any of its endowment.
+In 2009, the organization desperately needed funding but was unable to spend any of its endowment.
 Due to a market downturn, the market value of the endowment fell below historic dollar value.
 Under UMIFA, this restricted the withdrawal of any funds.
 Even though they had millions of dollars sitting in the bank account, the symphony continued to struggle financially because they could not access their endowment.
 The state of North Carolina has since adopted UPMIFA.

 Is the Uniform Prudent Management of Institutional Funds Act a Law?